Spectrewolf8/Ascii-Nova-Ascii-video-renderer-and-player/README.md

 By following these guidelines and utilizing the provided documentation, users should be able to reproduce the results and understand the workings of the project with minimal effort.

 Still, feel lost?
-Create an issue.
+Create an issue, I'll help.

----

 ## TODO